Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    **Fedora/Red Hat Linux**

    * For Fedora, the latest version of VirtualBox is recommended to prevent errors.
-Download the RPM from the virtual box website.
+Download the RPM from the VirtualBox website.
 Make sure your version of
      Fedora is up to date using
      ```
      sudo dnf update